EvieQ22/Evie-Portfolio/README.md

 **Goal:** To build an interactive Power BI dashboard that analyzes the financial health and structure of selected companies using balance sheet data.

 **Description:** This project involved creating a three-page Power BI report that explored the financial performance, asset-liability structure, and liquidity-leverage ratios of approximately 20 selected stocks.
 Drawing on balance sheet data, the report enables users to interactively analyze total assets, liabilities, equity, and key financial ratios over time.
-Each page of the dashboard offers visual insights into core financial themes: a financial overview, asset and liability composition, and liquidity and leverage analysi
+Each page of the dashboard offers visual insights into key focus areas: a Financial Overview, Asset and Liability Composition, and Liquidity and Leverage Analysis.

 **Skills:**
 - Data modeling